 Their success is attributed to the fact that they stayed true to their promise of creating lasting relationships with their customers.

-In 2012 alone, DocuSign doubled its pipeline and shortened their sales cycle and reached their goal at 127% within the first 6 months of the year.
+In 2012 alone, DocuSign doubled its pipeline and shortened its sales cycle, and reached its goal of 127% growth within the first 6 months of the year.

 They used and still use long-form content, white papers, case studies, customer video testimonials, and webinars among other things.
 They then focus on engagement through these mediums with a well-placed content strategy with only one goal in mind, to provide value to their customers.